 Source: Mopinion Feedback Analytics software

-Alternatively, you can focus on more generic consumer insights.
+Alternatively, you can focus on another growth hacking technique: generic consumer insights.
 Tools in this area are often geared towards the ecommerce industry and collect insights from the perspective of an entire market.
 They are focused on insights collected from metadata level, such as how consumers search online, their purchase behaviour, device usage, etc. A good example of this is Consumer Barometer.